raiscui/vistadream/docs/single_img_pipeline.md

   - Initialize and iteratively grow a Gaussian scene with trainable splats
   - Render intermediate and final results, while logging to Rerun

+## Stages (`--stage`)
+The single-image CLI supports four stages.
+The key practical difference is whether coarse expansion runs and adds extra inpainted views into the final Gaussian scene (PLY).

+- `no-outpaint` (default): Skip Flux.
+Only build the input frame (no extra border canvas).
+Exports a PLY built from a single supervised view.
+- `outpaint`: Run Flux outpainting once to expand the border, then initialize the Gaussian scene from two views: `input` + `outpaint`.
+No coarse expansion.
+- `fine`: Currently equivalent to `outpaint` in this repo (initialization only; no coarse expansion).
+- `coarse`: Run `outpaint` initialization first, then iteratively:
+  1) propose a camera motion pose, 2) render a hole mask, 3) pick a good pose, 4) RGBD inpaint, 5) add/train new splats.

+If `--stage coarse` ends up selecting **zero** extra frames (see `[COARSE] Summary`), the exported PLY will look almost the same as `outpaint/fine` because the pipeline never added new views.

+See also: [`docs/coarse_stage_guide.md`](coarse_stage_guide.md) (coarse frame selection diagnostics and tuning guide).

 ## Key Components
 - `SingleImagePipeline`: Orchestration class coordinating the whole flow.
 - `FluxInpainting`: Wrapper around Flux-Dev-Fill model for image inpainting.